Extending the Frontier of Spatially-Resolved Supermassive Black Hole Mass Measurements to at $1\lesssim z\lesssim2$: Simulations with ELT/MICADO High-Resolution Mass Models and HARMONI Integral-Field Stellar Kinematics: Simulating Mock ELT Observations

-The input to \textsc{SimCADO} for our target galaxies are the 1D Sérsic surface brightness profiles described in \autoref{sec:adopted_intrinsic_galaxy_properties_sersic_models}, with the corresponding observed axial ratio. \textsc{SimCADO} convolves these intrinsic light distributions with appropriate PSFs expected for MICADO, considering the chosen observing mode and the single-conjugate AO (SCAO\footnote{\url{https://simcado.readthedocs.io/en/latest/user_docs/9_PSFs.html}}) using a natural guide star (NGS) performance.
 Realistic sky background levels and detector noise (read noise, dark current) are also incorporated to produce mock images that closely resemble actual MICADO observations.
 We produced images in either the $I$-band or $H$-band (\autoref{fig:simcado_MICADO}), depending on redshift, which is close to the wavelength of the mock HARMONI data cubes.
 This is the same band we would need to observe in real data to ensure we capture the distribution of the tracer population, which is required by the dynamical models.

+To generate the mock MICADO images, we first constructed emission curves based on the spectral energy distribution (SED) of an elliptical galaxy, adopting either the $I$- or $H$-band filter.
+The spectral axis was adjusted to account for the redshifts of the simulated galaxies by shifting the SEDs to longer wavelengths.
+Each galaxy was treated as a single source and modelled according to Eq.
+(1).

+We then used the optical train implemented in \textsc{SimCADO} to simulate the propagation of light from the galaxy through the atmosphere, the ELT primary mirror, the instrument optics, and the detector.
+Detector and sky noise were added using the HxRG Noise Generator (HxRG NG), originally described by \citet{Rauscher2015}, which models the dominant noise components in NIR detectors, including white read noise, correlated and uncorrelated $1/f$ noise, alternating column noise, residual bias drifts, and so-called “picture-frame” noise.
+The resulting noise frames, expressed in electrons, were combined with the simulated signal to produce realistic mock images consistent with expected detector performance.

+All simulations adopted a diffraction-limited point-spread function in SCAO mode, with a characteristic FWHM$_{\rm PSF} \simeq 10$ mas \citep{Davies21}.
+To emulate realistic observing conditions, we fixed the exposure time per frame to {\tt obs\_dit = 15} minutes and varied the number of exposures ({\tt n\_dit}).
+We find that {\tt n\_dit = 4} provides optimal performance for all simulated galaxies, corresponding to a total on-source integration time of one hour, excluding target acquisition, overheads, and SCAO setup.

 The resulting mock MICADO images are then used to derive detailed Multi-Gaussian Expansion (MGE) surface brightness models of the stellar tracer population for the JAM dynamical models.